-Ajara Ghansal, a white aromatic medicinal rice that has been cultivated by the Ajara community for over a centuary.
+Ajara Ghansal, a brown aromatic medicinal rice that has been cultivated by the Ajara community for over a century.

-* The rice has been dehusked in-house with a specilized machine that removes the husk at the least possible friction and without any heat generation.
+* The rice has been dehusked in-house with a specialized machine that removes the husk at the least possible friction and without any heat generation.

 * Native rice have a higher amylose content, which associates with a lower glycemic index.
 This means, the rice has a slow breakdown of starch into sugars and doesn't lead to sugar spikes as do polished modern rices.